John Winslow (British Army officer): Seven Years War

+He compiled a list of Acadian males that were deported.

 Winslow returned to Massachusetts in November 1755, but only a couple of months later he was appointed by Shirley (then temporary commander-in-chief), to command the provincial troops in an expedition against Fort St. Frédéric, New York.
 However, in March 1756 the new commander-in-chief, Lord Loudoun, arrived from Britain, and Winslow fought bitterly with him over his proposed integration of the provincial troops with the regulars.
 The provincial soldiers had enlisted to serve only under their own officers, and feared the hard discipline, with floggings and hangings, that was part of the regular army.
 And their officers feared that the integration could result in them losing their rank, as they held it only by colonial commission.
 The issue nearly developed into a mutiny of the provincial troops and a revolt of their officers, but Winslow eventually agreed to the integration under threats from Loudoun.

 In 1757 Winslow returned to Massachusetts and civilian life.
 He represented Marshfield in the General Court from 1757 to 1758 and from 1761 to 1765.
 In 1762 he served as a member of the St Croix River boundary commission, and in about 1766 he moved to Hingham, Massachusetts, where he died in 1774.